 favored Gucci sunglasses, gold necklaces, diamond bracelets, Rolex watches and Bentleys.
 He once said he was "on a different scale than the little black preacher sitting over there".
 I'll say!

 Joel Osteen has made himself very rich by peddling a toxic mixture of 'easy Christianity' and concepts and practices directly derived from the occult world.

 Has taken the idea of the rich celebrity pastor to unprecedented heights.
 He autographs Bibles and is the lead pastor his congregation says they "serve".
 His congregation should be very proud of themselves - they have constructed another 'golden calf'.

 is senior 'pastor' at Second Baptist Church in Houston.
 His lifestyle includes hair transplants at a Beverly Hills clinic, very expensive Italian espresso makers, and a blog called PastorFashion.com where "Faith and Fashion Intersect".
 And, of course, lets not forget about his $3 million Home in Dallas and $4 million home in the Florida Keys

 is senior pastor of one of the largest non-denominational congregations in the Pacific Northwest and one of the five Board of Overseers who set Steven Furtick's salary.
 The Bellevue branch described as a fun community" says it has free wifi and is (Emphasis Added) "a perfect place to meet friends and study"

 Has expressed his admiration for Kenneth Hagin and says God gave him (during a vacation in the Swiss Alps no less) a "mandate" to preach pure and unadulterated grace.
 While I have been unable to find out much about his personal finances, the amount of money his church wastes is nothing short of staggering.
-I have included a couple of example of how he also misinterprets Scripture.
+Included are a couple of example of how he misinterprets Scripture.